Doichain/bounties/README.md

 ### Deployment

 ## Done
+- 26-02-2019 build and deploy as bundle on explorer.doichain.org / package as docker image
 - 25-02-2019 link to details of a bounty in Github (new window)
 - 25-02-2019 run github sync every 30mins / or when admin triggers it (whats best?)
 - 25-02-2019 admin can set priority, price in EUR, price in DOI or price in EUR_AND_DOI